-The principal cause of most resistance to change is the disturbance of the aforementioned equilibrium.
+The principal cause of most resistance to change is the disturbance of the previously mentioned equilibrium.
 Resistance will, of course, be influenced considerably by one's knowledge of where a given change is coming from.
-It is unlikely that you will resist a change with which you wholeheartedly agree or one that is your own idea to begin with.
-The individual does not resist such a change because it is welcome and, therefore, does not threaten one's equilibrium.
-Thus it is not change itself that individuals resist, but rather being changed-being made to change by forces or circumstances outside of themselves.
+It is unlikely that a person will resist a change with which he or she wholeheartedly agrees or one that is his or her own idea to begin with.
+The person does not resist such a change because it is welcome and, therefore, does not threaten one's equilibrium.
+Thus it is not change itself that people resist but rather being changed-being made to change by forces or circumstances outside of themselves.

-A secondary major cause of resistance lies in our inability to mentally conceive of certain possibilities or think beyond the boundaries of what we presently know or believe.
+A secondary major cause of resistance lies in the inability of people to mentally conceive of certain possibilities or think beyond the boundaries of what they presently know or believe.
 The limitations imposed by what people know and what they believe can provide significant barriers to creativity and progress.
 Ideas that are today deemed revolutionary were not originally welcomed with open minds.
-Many people we have come to think of as innovators and visionaries were, in their day, regarded as dreamers, charlatans, or crackpots: Barely two months before the Wright brothers flew, a noted scientist publicly explained why a heavier-than-air flying machine could never work.
-A device called a "telephone" was branded a fraud, with an "expert" proclaiming that even if it were possible to transmit human voice over wires, the device would have no practical value.
-When television was new, the head of a major Hollywood studio proclaimed that people would soon get tired of staring at a plywood box every night.
-Even in the field of medicine, change is often thought impossible: In 1837, leading British surgeon Sir John Erichson stated that the abdomen, the chest, and the brain would "forever be shut from the intrusion of the wise and humane surgeon."
+Many people we have come to think of as innovators and visionaries were, in their day, regarded as dreamers, charlatans, or crackpots.
+Here are four examples.

+- 1. Barely 2 months before the Wright brothers flew, a noted scientist publicly explained why a heavier-than-air flying machine could never work.
+However, the brothers went ahead and flew anyway; they had an advantage in not knowing "it couldn't be done." - 2.
+A device called a "telephone" was branded a fraud, with an "expert" proclaiming that even if it were possible to transmit human voice over wires, the device would have no practical value. - 3.
+When television was new, the head of a major Hollywood studio proclaimed that people would soon get tired of staring at a plywood box every night. - 4.
+Even in the field of medicine, change has often been thought impossible: in 1837, leading British surgeon Sir John Erichson stated that the abdomen, the chest, and the brain would "forever be shut from the intrusion of the wise and humane surgeon."
 Note as well that many people alive today once thought that surgery on a living heart would never be possible.